a2c/bacon-manager/src/A2C/Bundle/TranslationFormBundle/Resources/doc/index.md

 Adicionar no composer a instalação do A2lixFormBundle

     composer require a2lix/translation-form-bundle

-Adicionar a seguinte linha no arquivo **app/AppKernel.php**
+Adicionar as seguintes linhas no arquivo **app/AppKernel.php**

 ```php
 # app/AppKernel.php